prathmeshkarale/prathmeshkarale/README.md

 - 👨🏻‍I'm Spending most of my time on Software vulnerabilities and Threat Detection. 🤙
 - 📫 Reach me at : prathmesh.1501.k@gmail.com For any kind of assistance.
 I'm always ready to help ☺✌
 - 💬 Any Queries?
 Ask me [here](https://www.linkedin.com/in/prathmesh-karale-14ba21191/)! 👈
-- ❎ In case you face any issues in any of my Repositories, you can Hit Me Up [here](https://github.com/prathmeshkarale/prathmeshkarale/issues)! 👈

 ### Languages and Tools: